Omashola's 5-month old baby starts swimming lessons, gets his body massaged

-BBNaija’s Omoshola’s 5-Month Old Baby Begins Swimming Lessons, Goes for Massage and Spa, Nigerians React
+BBNaija’s Omashola’s 5-Month Old Baby Begins Swimming Lessons, Goes for Massage and Spa, Nigerians React

 - BBNaija season 4 star, Omashola Oburoh, sparked hilarious reactions when he shared a video of a fun moment with his young son, Eyitemi Daniel